NetXMS

 FAQ

-Q: Can I use Zabbix for cloud monitoring?
+Can I use Zabbix with cloud services?

 What is Zabbix?